creviceapp/creviceapp/readme.markdown

 ## Mouse gesture DSL

-Firstly, all gestures start with `@when` clause represent the condition for the activation of a mouse gesture.
+All mouse gesture definition start with `@when` clause represents the condition for the activation of a mouse gesture.
 ```cs
 var Chrome = @when((ctx) =>
 {